c-toolbox/ImPres/apps/DomePres/README.md

-# ImPresDomeViewer
+# DomePres
-ImPresDomeViewer is a an application which combines uses ffmpeg's framegrabber functionality.
+DomePres is a an application which combines use of primarily ffmpeg's framegrabber functionality.

 Arguments: